 Another dimension of the image of God is that we’re spiritual beings designed for eternity.
 God has put something inside us that is designed to click into place only when we connect with God.
 The Bible says that God has put eternity in the heart of man (Ecclesiastes 3:11).
 We have a yearning for everlasting life.
 We have a need to know the infinite God.
 People are almost incurably spiritual.
 Only with the greatest effort can we stifle these longings and pretend there’s nothing more to life than the physical.
 When God made us in his image, he gave us a spirit and put eternity in our hearts.

 This brings us to another vital truth about being God’s image-bearers.
 It’s not enough to have certain capabilities (such as rationality or relational awareness or a longing for the eternal) that reflect divine capabilities.
 It’s not enough to hold a position of authority that represents God’s authority.
-To truly image God, we must resemble God in the way we use our capacities and in the way we exercise our rule.
+To truly image God, we must have character that resembles God’s character.
+We must use our capacities and exercise our authority in line with God’s will.
+We must be holy, as our Maker is holy.
 Only then does God’s image really shine forth from us.

 God’s character is the original pattern for our character.
 We’re created to image his goodness and love.
 This is the basis of moral standards.
 We somehow know that not all behavior is equally right.
 Each of us has a conscience, an internal gauge of whether we are matching the standard set by God.
 Our conscience has been damaged by sin, so we don’t always agree on the exact details of what’s right or wrong, but we know there is a higher standard, even when we disagree about some details.
 The very fact that we argue with others about what is right means that we’re appealing to a standard higher than ourselves.
 Who could be the source of such a higher standard except God himself?